Finding the Right Influencer for Every Scenario

 Why there’s no such thing as a standard Top 10 ranking

 In short: not all influencers are created equal.
 Keep in mind that many of your marketing/PR/brand management activities will require you to work with a different set of influencers.
 It’s all about using your expertise to determine the right metrics for finding the most influential players for each of your activities.
-To get an idea of which metrics you can exploit in Digimind Social, check out this blog post.
+To get an idea of what are the suitable metrics for you in Digimind Social, check out this blog post.
 We’d be happy to show you more in a live demo.